 Details

 The Details tab shows all the processes running for a particular app.
 Whether it is Adobe Photoshop, Google Chrome, Microsoft Edge, or anything else, you can find each background process of all the apps in this tab.
-Following that, if you want, you can close any task as per your requirements.
+Following that, if you wish, you can close any task according to your requirements.

 Services

 It is similar to the Details tab, but it shows all the services running in the background.
 You can all the services that are currently running to make your computer smoother in this tab.
 Whether you want to disable Windows Update or BITS, you can do so with the help of this tab.
-However, it doesn’t end a service directly.
-Instead, it helps you to know the current status of the services and lets you open the Services panel to get the job done.
+However, it doesn’t end the service directly.
+Instead, it helps you to know the current status of the services and allows you to open the Services panel to complete the task.

 Who invented Task Manager?

 As per some sources, David Plummer is the inventor of Task Manager for the Windows operating system.
-However, things have evolved over the past few decades and since the launch of the first version of task Manager.
-In Windows 11, it is much better, smoother, and user-friendly than all the other older versions.
+However, things have evolved over the past few decades and since the launch of the first version of Task Manager.
+In Windows 11, it is significantly better, smoother, and more user-friendly than all the older versions.

 What does a Task Manager do?